-Researchers at University of California Berkeley and the Lawrence Berkeley National laboratory have recently introduced a new strategy for designing electrode materials for lithium-based batteries with a remarkably high power and energy density.
+Researchers at University of California Berkeley and the Lawrence Berkeley National Laboratory have recently introduced a new strategy for designing electrode materials for lithium-based batteries with remarkably high power and energy density.

-Figure outlining the structural and morphological characteristics of the two oxyfluorides syhthesized by the researchers.
-Credit: Ji et al.
+Figure outlining the structural and morphological characteristics of the two oxyfluorides synthesized by the researchers.

 Positive electrodes are generally composed of lithium compounds, such as LiCoO2 or LiFePO4, while negative electrodes are usually made of carbon.
 The electrolyte separating them, on the other hand, can be made of a variety of chemical substances.

 In light of the rapid growth in the use of lithium-ion batteries, researchers worldwide have been trying to identify materials that could increase their efficiency and performance.
 Ideally, these materials should contain elements that are abundant on the planet and have a high energy density.